 Get news, competitions and special offers direct to your inbox

 Others, however, seemed to be of the opinion that the idea is not a good one.

 It appears that it is the use of the term ‘hate crime’, particularly when applied to wolf whistling, that has sparked most of the negative reactions to the proposal.

 But the wider idea of sexual harassment of course covers a lot more.

-The official definition includes ‘incidents against women that are motivated by an attitude of a man towards a woman, and includes behaviour targeted towards a woman by men simply because they are a woman’.
+The official definition describes it as ‘incidents against women that are motivated by an attitude of a man towards a woman, and includes behaviour targeted towards a woman by men simply because they are a woman.’

 Yup.
 This includes a guy repeatedly trying to talk to you, despite being told that you’re not interested.
 And it could also include unwanted physical contact (on a packed tube, for example).